Fortnite's volcano event: Here's everything we know so far

 What happens next?

 These in-game events tend to be segue from one season to the next.
-The game is currently in Season 8, and the Fortnite Season 9 release date is expected to be on May 9, 2019.
+The game is currently in season 8, and the Fortnite season 9 release date is expected to be May 9.

 Whatever happens at the event will likely be the storyline catalyst for the changes made when the new season starts.
 This can include changes to the island, new skins and other additions to the gameplay.